SC-COSMO/covid_vaccination_disparities/README.md

-# covid_vaccination_disparities
+# Addressing racial/ethnic disparities in the COVID-19 vaccination campaign

-"Addressing racial/ethnic disparities in the COVID-19 vaccination campaign": Data, Code, and Pre-Print Manuscript
+Data, Code, and Pre-Print Manuscript